hiphoox/c202-assembly/docs/README.md

 # Documentation

+## Overall summary

+- [Summary.pdf]

+## In detail

-Here lies the documentation for this project.
+Detailed stages of the documentation for this project

 1. [Analysis and Design](https://github.com/hiphoox/c202-assembly/tree/master/docs/analysis_design): Project Charter and Project Scope for this project.
 2. [Architecture](https://github.com/hiphoox/c202-assembly/tree/master/docs/architecture): Proposed Architecture as a solution to the problem stated in the Project Charter.